Ahead of Rajasthan Cabinet rejig, Maken meets MLAs individually in Jaipur for feedback | Politics

 - India

-Congress leader and Rajasthan in-charge Ajay Maken Wednesday began a two-day brainstorming exercise here during which he will individually meet party MLAs and those supporting it for feedback on the performance of the Gehlot government and other issues ahead of the state Cabinet rejig and political appointments.
+Congress leader Ajay Maken Wednesday began a series of meetings with party MLAs and those supporting it for their feedback on the performance of the Ashok Gehlot government ahead of the state Cabinet reshuffle.

-As the AICC general secretary began the exercise in the assembly building here, Leader of Opposition Gulabchand Kataria targeted the ruling party, saying the Congress leadership requiring to hold one-on-one discussions with MLAs makes it clear the state government is not able to function well.
+As Maken began the two-day exercise in the assembly building here, Leader of Opposition Gulabchand Kataria said the Congress leadership holding one-on-one discussions with MLAs indicates the state government is not able to function well.

 The MLAs of the remaining district will meet him Thursday.
 Civil Lines MLA and Transport Minister Pratap Singh Khacharyiawas said the Congress is a democratic party and its high command hears all its members.